Jonathan Walters: International career

 Walters qualifies to play for the Republic of Ireland national team through his Irish mother.
 He made his international debut for Republic of Ireland U21 against Switzerland in October 2003, scoring twice in a 2–0 win.
 He also played for the Republic of Ireland B team against Scotland B team in 2007.
 In 2010, Ireland manager Giovanni Trapattoni stated that he could give Walters a call up to the national side in the future.
 He was called up in November 2010 for the friendly match against Norway and was brought on as a half-time substitute in that game to make his senior international début.
 Walters was given the nod ahead of Simon Cox in the crucial Play-off game against Estonia and Walters repaid by scoring his first international goal in the 4–0 victory over Estonia in Tallinn in the first leg of the UEFA Euro 2012 qualifying play-offs.
 On 26 March 2013, Walters scored two goals against Austria before a late strike from David Alaba gave the Austrians a 2–2 draw.

+Walters was included in Giovanni Trappatoni’s 23-man squad for Euro 2012.
+During the tournament Walters made substitute appearances in all three of Ireland’s group games during the tournament as Ireland were eliminated finishing their group with 0 points.

 Walters scored twice in a UEFA Euro 2016 play-off against Bosnia and Herzegovina on 16 November 2015 to earn Ireland a 2–0 victory and qualification to UEFA Euro 2016.

+Walters was named as apart of Martin O’Neill’s 23-man squad for Euro 2016.
+Walters started Ireland’s first game of the tournament, a 1-1 draw with Sweden, and made a substitute appearance in Ireland’s 2-1 Round of 16 defeat vs France.

+Post-playing career

+In May 2021, Walters was invited to join the coaching staff of Republic of Ireland U19s for a three-day training camp based in England.
+In December 2022, Walters was appointed Technical Director of League One club Fleetwood Town.
+In addition to this, he would also hold the role at Fleetwood's sister club Waterford.
+He left these roles after six months at the end of the 2022–23 season.
+On 22 February 2024, following the departure of Ricky Martin, Walters returned to former club Stoke City in the role of Interim Technical Director.
+In April 2024 Walters, was appointed as sporting director on a permanent basis.